-Aron Laszka is an Assistant Professor in the Department of Computer Science at the University of Houston.
-Previously, he was a Research Assistant Professor at Vanderbilt University, a Postdoctoral Scholar at the University of California, Berkeley, and a Visiting Scholar at Pennsylvania State University.
+Aron Laszka is an Assistant Professor in the College of Information Sciences and Technology at the Pennsylvania State University.
+Previously, he was an Assistant Professor at the University of Houston, a Research Assistant Professor at Vanderbilt University, and a Postdoctoral Scholar at the University of California, Berkeley.

-His research is funded in part by the National Science Foundation, the Department of Energy, the Department of Homeland Security, and Siemens.
+His research is funded in part by the National Science Foundation, the Department of Energy, the Department of Transportation, and the Department of Homeland Security.

 Public transportation infrastructure is an essential component in cultivating equitable communities.
 However, public transit agencies have historically struggled to achieve this since they are often severely stressed in terms of resources as they have to make the trade-off between concentrating service into routes that serve large numbers of people and spreading service out to ensure that people everywhere have access to at least some service.